microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 The [Clear-AIPAuthentication](https://docs.microsoft.com/en-us/powershell/module/azureinformationprotection/Clear-AIPAuthentication?view=azureipps) cmdlet is used to reset user settings, if an [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018) installation is found.

-> **Note**
->
-> The Microsoft Azure Information Protection module does not support PowerShell 7.
-Therefore, unexpected errors may occur because Azure Information Protection module run in compatibility mode.

 When you run the 'Unified Labeling Support Tool' in an administrative PowerShell window as a user with local administrative privileges, the following registry keys are cleaned up in addition:

 ```